aws-samples/aws-lambda-nextjs/README.md

 ## Folder structure
 - /nextjs-lambda-cdk - Next.js application deployed with AWS CDK
 - /nextjs-lambda-sam - Next.js application deployed with AWS SAM

+## Security
+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

+## License
+This sample code is made available under the Apache-2.0 License.
+See the LICENSE file.